Ebook

-An ebook (short for electronic book), also known as an e-book or eBook, is a book publication made available in digital form, consisting of text, images, or both, readable on the flat-panel display of computers or other electronic devices.
+An ebook (short for electronic book), also spelled as e-book or eBook, is a book publication made available in electronic form, consisting of text, images, or both, readable on the flat-panel display of computers or other electronic devices.
 Although sometimes defined as "an electronic version of a printed book", some e-books exist without a printed equivalent.
-E-books can be read on dedicated e-reader devices, but also on any computer device that features a controllable viewing screen, including desktop computers, laptops, tablets and smartphones.
+E-books can be read on dedicated e-reader devices, also on any computer device that features a controllable viewing screen, including desktop computers, laptops, tablets and smartphones.

 In the 2000s, there was a trend of print and e-book sales moving to the Internet, where readers buy traditional paper books and e-books on websites using e-commerce systems.
-With print books, readers are increasingly browsing through images of the covers of books on publisher or bookstore websites and selecting and ordering titles online; the paper books are then delivered to the reader by mail or another delivery service.
-With e-books, users can browse through titles online, and then when they select and order titles, the e-book can be sent to them online or the user can download the e-book.
+With print books, readers are increasingly browsing through images of the covers of books on publisher or bookstore websites and selecting and ordering titles online.
+The paper books are then delivered to the reader by mail or any other delivery service.
+With e-books, users can browse through titles online, select and order titles, then the e-book can be sent to them online or the user can download the e-book.
 By the early 2010s, e-books had begun to overtake hardcover by overall publication figures in the U.S.